Education & Community

 Trailblazers

 Concertmaster Dawn Posey is joined by three other BSO musicians to form a string quartet that will present music by women composers and pair them with historical women from the same country.
-This is an engaging presentation to introduce students to the string section instruments and look at equity, diversity, and inclusion in classical music.
+This is an engaging and fun presentation to introduce students to the string section instruments and look at pioneers in classical music and other fields from chemistry to pirates.

 To learn more about opportunities to participate with Trailblazers, email programs@bellinghamsymphony.org.